gnzlbg/cpp_skeleton/README.md

 ## Disclaimer

-This project is a fork from [Boost.Hana][]'s build system, so all of the credit goes to [Louis Dione][] for the great work he is doing.
+This project is a fork from [Hana][]'s build system, so all of the credit goes to [Louis Dione][] for the great work he is doing.
 It also steals some ideas from the build systems of [Paul Fultz II][] [FIT][]'s library and [Eric Niebler][]'s [range-v3][] library.